Jobsite Sanitation

 OSHA Worker Ratios for Unit Quantity Planning

 OSHA 1926.51(c) mandates one portable toilet for every twenty workers during a standard forty-hour week.
-Our dispatch adjusts this ratio based on shift duration, crew density, and available water access.
-Accurate site planning ensures compliance and worker efficiency.
-The following four categories detail the specific unit counts required for your construction project.
+Our dispatch adjusts this ratio based on crew size, shift length, and specific water access requirements for your site.
+The following four categories outline the typical unit counts needed to maintain compliance for your active construction project teams.

 1 per 20 Workers